-6.6 Annual Roads and Transport Alliance Progress Report
+6.6 Annual Roads and Transport Alliance Report

-The Alliance publishes an annual Progress Report, generally to coincide with the LGAQ Annual Conference, which highlights RRTG achievements, programs of work and program delivery (financial reports).
+TMR publishes a Roads and Transport Alliance annual report which highlights RRTG achievements, programs of work and program delivery (financial reports).

-RRTGs are encouraged to actively identify key projects/activities/outcomes throughout the program year and provide information and photos to their RTAPT representative for inclusion in the Annual Progress Report.
-Annual Progress Reports from 2005-06 onwards, are available at; www.tmr.gld.gov.au/rrtg
+RRTGs are encouraged to actively identify key projects/activities/outcomes throughout the program year and provide information and photos to RTAPT for inclusion in the annual report.